-- (a) Recognise and provide for a variety of industrial activities within two industrial zones that have different functions depending on their purpose and effects as follows: - (i) General Industrial Zone - A. Recognise and provide for a range of industrial and other compatible activities that can operate in close proximity to more sensitive zones due to the nature and relatively limited effects of these activities, including noise, odour and heavy traffic, and visual impact from buildings, and associated parking and loading spaces, outdoor storage, and lighting, noise, odour and traffic, subject to appropriate separation distances. - (ii) Heavy Industrial Zone - A. Recognise and provide for a range of heavy industrial and other compatible activities that may generate potentially significant levels of effects on more sensitive zones, including relatively high levels of visual impact from buildings and associated parking and loading spaces, outdoor storage, lighting, noise, odour and heavy traffic, subject to appropriate separation distances noise, odour and heavy traffic, and visual impact from buildings, associated parking and loading spaces, outdoor storage and lighting.
+- (a) Recognise and provide for a variety of industrial activities within two industrial zones that have different functions depending on their purpose and effects as follows: - (i) Industrial Zone - A. Recognise and provide for a range of industrial and other compatible activities that can operate in close proximity to more sensitive zones due to the nature and relatively limited effects of these activities, including visual impact from buildings and associated parking and loading spaces, outdoor storage, lighting, noise, odour and traffic, subject to appropriate separation distances. - (ii) Heavy Industrial Zone - A. Recognise and provide for a range of industrial and other compatible activities that generate potentially significant effects on more sensitive zones, including relatively high levels of visual impact from buildings and associated parking and loading spaces, outdoor storage, lighting, noise, odour and heavy traffic, subject to appropriate separation distances.

-4.6.3 Policy - Maintain a sufficient supply and the integrity of industrial land
+4.6.3 Policy - Maintain a sufficient supply of industrial land

-(a) Maintain a sufficient supply and the integrity of industrial land within strategic industrial nodes to meet foreseeable future demands, having regard to the requirements of different industries. to avoid the need for industrial activities to locate in non-industrial zones.
+(a) Maintain a sufficient supply of industrial land within strategic industrial nodes to meet foreseeable future demands, having regard to the requirements of different industries to avoid the need for industrial activities to locate in non-industrial zones.